India Doesn’t Have a CCTV Problem. It Has an Intelligence Problem.

 In industrial and enterprise environments, intelligent monitoring systems can help identify:

-bottlenecks
+1. bottlenecks

-workflow inefficiencies
+2. workflow inefficiencies

-unsafe behavior
+3. unsafe behavior

-compliance violations
+4. compliance violations

-machine downtime
+5. machine downtime

-process anomalies
+6. process anomalies

 The same infrastructure that once existed only for recording incidents is now evolving into a layer for operational visibility.

-That changes how organizations make decisions.
+That changes how organisations make decisions.

 And it changes what surveillance systems are expected to do.